GoogleCloudPlatform/nodejs-docker/README.md

 ## Notes

 The image assumes that your application:
-- contains a `package.json` file listing your application dependencies.
-- contains a `server.js` file for starting your application.
+- contains a `package.json` file listing dependencies and defining a `main` script for your application.
 - listens on port `8080`

 When building your application docker image, dependencies listed in `package.json` are fetched and properly cached.